One Millionth Book Read! Click here to learn more!

 Frequently Asked Questions

 1. How can I get the registration code?
-Simply send email or post a comment requesting the code and we will email it to you.
+Simply send email to tarheelreader@cs.unc.edu requesting the code and we will email it to you.
 We are requiring the code to keep bad spammers from taking over the site.

 2. What is a Tar Heel?
 Tar Heel is a nickname for the state and people of North Carolina.
 You can read about the origin of the name at Wikipedia.

 3. Why does it forget my favorites?
-The site does NOT store your favorites but YOU can.
-After you get the favorites page set up just the way you like simply bookmark the page in your web browser.
-After that, whenever you go to that bookmark your favorites will be there.
+Favorites are only remembered while you are logged in to the site but you may save them as a public Collection or you may bookmark the Favorites page to create a private set.
+After you get the Favorites page set up just the way you like, simply bookmark the page in your web browser.
+After that, whenever you go to that bookmark your Favorites will be there.

 4. Why do you allow books on this site that are inappropriate for small children?
 We created this site to address the needs of older students who do not have access to easy-to-read, motivating, and age-appropriate text.
 We are delighted that so many people are finding it useful for younger readers, but we are going to continue to address the target population as well.
 We suggest you learn about the Favorites page as a way to create small libraries of books from which children will choose for reading.